 Everyone starts somewhere.
 Yep, even that guy or girl in the gym lifting those heavy weights and making a 10K run look like a walk in the park was a beginner once.
 At some point we are all beginners.
 Being a newbie can be daunting, and sticking to your goals is no easy feat.
 However, we're here to offer some advice.

-Here are our top tips for gym beginners to make sure that this year is the year that you smash it.
+Here are our top tips for gym beginners to help make sure you smash your health and fitness goals, whatever they might be.

 Nobody expects you to walk into the gym and know everything straight away so, don’t be afraid to ask for help if you need it (most people will probably be flattered that you asked).

 If you’re shy, book in for an induction session with a personal trainer at your gym.
 Remember to make a list of all the questions that you have so that you can put your mind at ease before going at it alone.

 If you’re new to the gym, the best way to start seeing results is to master your basic compound exercises.
 Once you have these perfected, you can then begin with isolation and more advanced movements.

 Similarly, you want to make sure that you’re performing each exercise safely and effectively.

 Make sure you have mastered perfect posture before increasing the weight.
 It might seem boring, but it is a vital part of the process.

 When you first start training, it's easy to feel like everyone is watching and judging your every move.
 However, the reality is that no one really cares.

 Each person is too busy focusing on smashing their own goals.